In which Simon Magus enjoys a hot night with a future saint.

-So I agreed, and for the next few hours Shaul instructed me in all the mysteries of man-to-man lovemaking.
+So for the next few hours Shaul instructed me in all the mysteries of man-to-man lovemaking.
 I found myself playing Mars to his Venus, Isis to his Osiris, even Saul to his David.
-It was a novel and edifying experience, though I may rightly say I contributed my share of innovation.
-Helena has been instructing me and Gorgio in various means of pleasuring women, and certain of these, appropriately modified, proved of great utility in the present encounter.
+It was a novel and edifying experience, though I may rightly say I contributed my share of innovation: Helena has been instructing me and Gorgio in various means of pleasuring women, and certain of these, appropriately modified, proved of great utility in the present encounter.

 At one point, during one of our more imaginative contortions, I heard laughter, and looked up startled.
 But it was only Luni in the air above the bed, chuckling.